-- 1. It shall be demonstrated that the waste energy utilized in the project activity was flared or released into the atmosphere or remained unutilised in the absence of the project activity at the existing or new facility2 by either one of the following methods:3 The DOE should supplement the analysis prescribed by following methods through the on-site checks prior to project implementation to confirm that no equipment for waste energy recovery and utilisation had been installed on the specific WECM stream (that is recovered under the project activity) prior to the implementation of the CDM project activity.
-In case the project activities improve the energy recovery from the already existing WECM stream(s), the DOE will make the on-site checks to confirm the above with respect to unrecovered stream or energy. - 2.
+- 1. It shall be demonstrated that the waste energy utilized in the project activity was flared or released into the atmosphere or remained unutilised in the absence of the project activity at the existing facility by either one of the following methods:1 - 2.
 DOEs during their on-site visit as part of their validation activities, shall confirm that no equipment for waste energy recovery and utilisation was installed on the specific WECM stream(s) (that is recovered under the project activity) prior to the implementation of the project activity.
 In cases where the project activity improves the energy recovery from already existing WECM stream(s), the DOEs validation shall confirm that the unrecovered portion of the WECM stream(s) was not used prior to the implementation of the project activity: - (a) By direct measurements of the amount of the waste energy produced for at least three years prior to the start of the project activity; - (b) Providing an energy balance of the relevant sections of the facility to prove that the waste energy that is recovered in project activity, was not a source of energy before the implementation of the project activity.
 For the energy balance applicable process parameters are required.
 The energy balance must demonstrate that the waste energy was not used and also provide conservative estimations of the amount of waste energy released; - (c) Energy bills (electricity, fossil fuel) to demonstrate that all the energy required for the process (e.g. based on specific energy consumption specified by the manufacturer) has been procured commercially.
 Project participants are required to demonstrate through the financial documents (e.g. balance sheets, profit and loss statement) that no energy was generated by waste energy and sold to other facilities and/or the grid.
-The bills and financial statements should be audited by competent authorities;
+The bills and financial statements should be audited by competent authorities; - (d) Process plant manufacturer's commissioning report from the facility could be used as an estimate of the quantity and energy content of the waste energy produced for the rated plant capacity/per unit of product produced; - (e) For the project activity, improving energy efficiency of existing waste heat recovery equipment, the demonstration of low energy recovery of WECM steam(s) should be done by estimating the energy efficiency of the electricity and/or heat generation equipment(s) and demonstrating the amount of heat and/or captive electricity generated for at least three years prior to the start of the project activity.